-To show the usefulness of QDD machines, we have developed a parallel branching program machine (PBM128) consists of 128 QDD machines and a programmable interconnection on the Altera's Stratix II FPGA.
-We realized many benchmark functions on PBM128, and compared its memory size and computation time with the Intel's Core2Duo microprocessor.
-PBM128 requires approximately a quarter of the memory for the Core2Duo, and is 21.4-96.1 times faster than the Core2Duo.
-Details are shown in [18].
+To show the usefulness of multi-core QDD machines, we have developed a parallel branching program machine (PBM128) consisting of 128 QDD machines and a programmable interconnection on Altera's Stratix II FPGA.
+We realized many benchmark functions on the PBM128, and compared its memory size and computation time with Intel's Core2Duo microprocessor.
+PBM128 requires approximately one quarter of the memory required by the Core2Duo, and is 21.4-96.1 times faster than the Core2Duo.
+Details are shown in [24].